midlantica/LovelyBunchOfCoconuts/content/quotes/to-live-under-the-american-constitution.md

 ---
-title: "To live under the American Constitution"
+title: 'To live under the American Constitution'
 ---

 ## "To live under the American Constitution is the greatest political privilege that was ever accorded to the human race."